Remington Model 8: Design and features

 The Remington Model 8 rifle was the first commercially successful semiautomatic rifle offered for civilian sale in the United States.

 It is long recoil-operated and uses a rotating bolt head.
 After firing, the barrel and bolt, still locked together, move rearward inside the receiver and compress two recoil springs.
 Then the bolt is held back while the barrel is returned forward by one of the springs permitting extraction and ejection.
 Once the barrel is returned, the bolt is returned forward by the second spring; in so doing it picks up a fresh cartridge from the magazine and chambers it.
 The Remington Model 8 has a fixed 5-shot magazine and bolt hold-open device which engages after the magazine is empty.
 It is a take-down design, meaning that the barrel and receiver are easily separated with no tools, allowing for a smaller package for transport.

 Remington created four new calibers for the Model 8 rifle: .25 Remington, .30 Remington, .32 Remington and .35 Remington.
 These cartridges were rimless designs to allow reliable feeding from box magazines.
 The Model 8 was offered in five grades of finish (Standard, Special, Peerless, Expert and Premier) and was the first truly reliable high power semiautomatic rifle ever commercialized (1906).

 Use

 The primary market for the Model 8 was sport hunting.
 The Model 8 was used as a police gun, modified to use detachable extended capacity magazines, among other changes.
-While seeing limited use in World War I, it was used by the French Aéronautique Militaire in very small numbers.
+It saw limited use in World War I, 100 FN Model 1900s were being used by the French Aéronautique Militaire until about 1916, a further Acquisition of 400 Model 8s was discussed however this doesn't seem to have happened.
 It is noted as the rifle of choice by famed Texas Ranger Frank Hamer.
 Hamer's rifle was a customized .35 Remington Model 8 with a special-order 15-round magazine from Petmeckey's Sporting Goods store in Austin, Texas.
 He was shipped serial number 10045, and this was just one of at least two Model 8s used in the ambush of Clyde Barrow and Bonnie Parker.
 The rifle was modified to accept a "police only" 20-round magazine obtained through the Peace Officers Equipment Company in St. Joseph, Missouri.